 We are programmed by endless ads promising that their products will make us happier

 Advertising is designed for one reason: to manipulate us into purchasing the product that the advertiser has manufactured, whether we need it or not!

 What is portrayed in ads is often full of illusions and panders to our desire to fill a vacuum within us, and often does not relate to the benefits, if any, we will receive from the item after purchasing it.

-More often than not, the physical manifestations of wealth that you see around you are the results of someone getting into debt to make purchases that they really can’t afford.
+More often than not, the physical manifestations of wealth that we see around us are the results of someone getting into debt to make purchases that they really can’t afford.
 If we need to take on debt to purchase items or services that we consider may fill the void, we may be creating more worries, stress, and anxiety for ourselves.
-This will actually negate the sort after perceived benefits as we may end up worrying about where we will get the money to repay the debts instead of being able to truly enjoy our purchase free from guilt.
+This will actually negate the sort after perceived benefits, as we may end up worrying about where we will get the money to repay the debts, instead of being able to truly enjoy our purchase- free from guilt.

 I have to work hard to get all the things I want: Still, I’m not satisfied.
 Do I need to work harder?